arbrandes/VU-HitVoices/README.md

 # VU-HitVoices
-Based on the fortnite hitmarkers mod; adds character voices, crowd applause, and an announcer.
+Loosely based on the fortnite hitmarkers mod; adds character voices, crowd applause, and an announcer.

 ## Features